n8marti/audio-spec/Notes.md

 http://www.linguisticsnetwork.com/the-basics-about-acoustic-phonetics/
 >The majority of human sounds falls between 250-4000 Hz
 >
->Formants are the the crest, or spectral peaks of a sound wave.
+>Formants are the crest, or spectral peaks of a sound wave.
 Formants occur at around 1,000 Hz and correspond to a measurement of resonance produced in the vocal tract during phonation.
 The formant with the lowest frequency is referred to as the F1, the second F2, the third F3, etc.

 ## The Acoustic Properties of Vowels